-(c) Bank insolvency procedure
+(c) Bank Insolvency pProcedure

-The bank insolvency procedure is an additional procedure for winding up or liquidating an English Bank (if the English Bank has depositors who are eligible for compensation under the FSCS).
-169 It is based on the provisions for the liquidation of an English Company, as described in this memorandum, but adapted to further the purposes of the Banking Act and, in particular, to transfer the accounts of such depositors to another financial institution or to facilitate rapid payments of such depositors under the FSCS..
-170
+The bBank iInsolvency pProcedure is an additional procedure for winding up or liquidating an English Bank (if the English Bank has depositors who are eligible for compensation under the FSCS_depositors).
+169 It is based on the provisions for the liquidation of an English Company, as described in this memorandum, but adapted to further the purposes of the Banking Act and, in particular, to transfer the accounts of such eligible depositors to another financial institution or to facilitate rapid payments of to such depositors under the FSCS.170222

-The detailed operation of the bank insolvency procedure is subject to the Bank Insolvency (England and Wales) Rules 2009 (the Bank Insolvency Rules), 171 which are comparable to the provisions of the Insolvency Rules 1986 that apply to the
+The detailed operation of the bBank iInsolvency pProcedure is subject to the Bank Insolvency (England and Wales) Rules 2009 (the Bank Insolvency Rules),171223 which are comparable to the provisions of the Insolvency Rules 1986 that apply to the winding up of a company.
+Rule 72 of the Bank Insolvency Rules sets out an insolvency set-off provision that is, for present purposes, substantially the same as Rule 4.90 of the Insolvency Rules 1986.
+There are some differences between the two provisions, but these have no bearing on our conclusions in this memorandum.